Every product manager knows the value of understanding the customer. It’s been proven to increase revenue and drive growth.

 Before, product teams were in a bind.
 Option one: Slow down product development cycles to conduct adequate user research.
 Option two: Forego deep insights and rely on feedback and assumptions.

 That exact problem was the inspiration behind Continuous Research, a new method for product teams to understand their customers.
-Unlike customer feedback software, continuous research uses in-app microsurveys to gain targeted insights beyond basic product feedback.
+Unlike customer feedback software, continuous research uses in-product surveys to gain targeted insights beyond basic product feedback.
 And unlike traditional user research, it collects, analyzes, and reports those qualitative user insights without as much human upkeep.

 To read about the ways user research might not be as big of an undertaking as you thought, check out 5 Common Reasons PMs Skip User Research, Debunked.